Home

 Tuition fee and other fees

-Leave of Absence
+Leave of absence

-(2) Students who wish to be granted leave of absence must apply to the program coordinator/head of academic board concerned with a petition stating valid and reasonable grounds for request of such leave and providing the necessary documents latest by the end of the add-drop week of the semester concerned.
+(2) Students who wish to be granted leave of absence must apply to the program coordinator/head of academic board concerned with a petition stating valid and reasonable grounds for the leave request and providing the necessary documents no later than the end of the add-drop week of the semester concerned.
+However, no time restrictions exist for application in the event that the grounds for the leave request arise after the end of the add-drop week.

 Disenrollment

-(2) Students must follow the messages sent to their e-mail addresses provided by the University.
+(3) Students must follow the messages sent to their e-mail addresses provided by the University.

-Part V
+PART V

-Miscellaneous and Final Issues
+Miscellaneous and Final Provisions

 Northern Cyprus Campus

-TEMPORARY ARTICLE 1 - (1) For students who earned the right to register in an undergraduate program within or before the first semester of 2014 – 2015 academic year, the maximum period of study stated in
+PROVISIONAL ARTICLE 1 - (1) For students who earned the right to register in an undergraduate program during or before the first semester of the 2014 – 2015 academic year, the maximum period of study stated in Article 6 and Article 33 of this Regulation starts in the second semester of 2014 – 2015 academic year.

 Validity

-ARTICLE 45 - (1) This Regulation shall take effect from the fall term of the 2015-2016 academic year.
+ARTICLE 46 - (1) This Regulation shall take effect at the beginning of the 2026–2027 academic year.

 Execution